 - Tour Cost: $12

 2. Lakefront Brewery

-The tours at Lakefront are designed to be one-part informative, one-part entertaining.
-Along with beer samples and a glass, you can also expect to learn at least a little bit about the history of Lakefront Brewery and the brewing process, along with getting some good laughs along the way.
+The tours at Lakefront are designed to be one-part informative and one-part entertaining.
+Along with beer samples and glass, you can also expect to learn at least a little bit about the history of Lakefront Brewery and the brewing process, along with getting some good laughs along the way.

 Plan on booking ahead since the tour is one of the most popular in the city.
 When you book, make sure to leave enough time beforehand for beer samples and some bar snacks to get you prepared for the tour.

-About the Brewery tour: A local favorite and probably the best Milwaukee brewery tour Lakefront Brewery serves up lots of laughs along with the beers.
-Lakefront’s tours are fun if it’s your first tour or tenth.
-While they don’t take the tours too serious, their beer is another story.
+About the Brewery tour: A local favorite and probably the best Milwaukee brewery tour, Lakefront Brewery serves up lots of laughs along with the beers.
+Lakefront tours are fun if it’s your first tour or tenth.
+While they don’t take the tours too seriously, their beer is another story.